FreedomAI-Shiro/info.shiro/README.md

 ⸻

-Shiro — a space to remember who you already are.
+Shiro — a white space for your inner world to unfold.

 # Shiro App